-TEXAS STATE UNIVERSITY Physical Entry Access Controls Audit, December 2016 Issues, recommendations and action plans for this audit are being addressed.
-The details are not presented here due to exemptions allowed for information that relates to risk or vulnerability of persons or property, including critical infrastructure, to an act of terrorism or related criminal activity (Texas Government Code 418.177(2)).
-There are 17 audit recommendations outstanding from this audit.
-The status for these items are as follows: Seventeen recommendations: In Progress Credentialing, May 2018 Human Resources (HR) management should coordinate with departments to identify all positions with a required license, certification, or other credential (LCC) and ensure that all of the identified employees in those positions are being tracked in the Learning Support Organization (LSO) module.
+TEXAS STATE UNIVERSITY Physical Entry Access Controls Audit, December 2016 information that relates to risk or vulnerability of persons or p (Texas Government Code 418.177(2)). being addressed.
+The details are not presented here due to exproperty, including critical infrastructure, to an act of terrorism of There are 17 audit recommendations outstanding from this a Seventeen recommendations: In Progress ludit.
+The status for these items are as follows: Credentialing, May 2018 Human Resources (HR) management should coordinate with departments to identify all positions with a required license, certification, or other credential (LCC) and ensure that all of the identified employees in those positions are being tracked in the Learning Support Organization (LSO) module.
 Also, HR management should ensure that appropriate expiration dates that coincide with actual expiration, renewal, or training requirement dates for maintaining the LCC are used in the LSO module.
 Lastly, HR management should implement procedures to ensure that the LCC information for new employees is communicated to Professional Development for entry into the LSO module.
 Along with changes to 04.04.03 pertaining to the responsibilities of HR in tracking LCC's, HR has implemented a process wherein departments are required to submit copies of LCC's prior to onboarding a new hire or reclassifying an existing employee.
 Also, HR has developed a report for current employees who have not provided proof of their required LCC's to be presented to senior leadership.
 Person Responsible: John McBride, Assistant Vice President for Human Resources Revised Timetable for Completion: December 31, 2019 (was December 30, 2018) In Progress Academic Affairs management should establish standardized procedures for formally documenting the LCC requirements or absence of relevant licenses and certifications for Clinical Faculty and Faculty of Practice Additional review has been completed and final policies have been sent to the deans and chairs as well as posted to TRACS under the Faculty Qualification Policies tab in each college.
-The notification provided to each college implemented
+The notification provided to each college Implemented

-(\) Status Categories: Implemented; Verification of Implementation in Progress; In Progress; Planned; Factors Delay Implementation; Management Does Not Plan to Implement Recommendation ITEMS PRESENTED IN RED ARE FROM AUDIT REPORTS ISSUED PRIOR TO SEPTEMBER 30, 2018
+^() Status Categories: Implemented; Verification of Implementation in Progress; In Progress; Planned; Factors Delay Implementation; Management Does Not Plan to Implement Recommendation ITEMS PRESENTED IN RED ARE FROM AUDIT REPORTS ISSUED PRIOR TO SEPTEMBER 30, 2018